jes/scamp-cpu/doc/ISA.md

 Values are decimal by default.

-Hex values are written starting with "0x", and binary values starting with "0b".
+Hex values are written starting with "0x".

 All numeric values are 16 bits long, but in special cases the assembler may put them in an i8l or i8h where possible.